Travel.State.Gov > International Travel > Country Information > Venezuela International Travel Information

 Avoid Driving.
 If you do drive, be aware of attacks in tunnels and avoid obstacles in the road.

 Maiquetia International Airport: Only travel to and from Maiquetía International Airport near Caracas in daylight hours.
 Kidnappings, robberies at gunpoint, thefts and muggings are common.
 Be wary of all strangers, even those in official uniform or carrying official identification.
 Do not pack valuable items or documents in checked luggage.
-Individuals wearing what appear to be official uniforms and displaying airport or police credentials have been involved in crimes inside the airport, including extortion, express kidnappings or forcing travelers to sign documents in Spanish they do not understand.
+Individuals wearing what appear to be official uniforms and displaying airport or police credentials have been involved in crimes inside the airport, including extortion, robberies or forcing travelers to sign documents in Spanish they do not understand.

 Make advance plans for transportation from the airport to your hotel or destination using a trusted party or dispatch taxi service.